advice

 You’re not expected to be a Jack/Jill of All Trades, so know what you don’t know.
 Get legal and financial advice as needed to set up your business, provide standard graphic design contracts, and to plan routine cash flow and paying taxes.
 Develop relationships with legal and financial experts so you can call them for advice on a moment’s notice.

-7. Be Professional
+7. Be professional

 Avoid cute business names, though it’s OK to be clever!
 Act like a professional.
 Dress appropriately.
 Have business cards available—yes, people still use business cards!
 Avoid acting too casual on sales calls or in client meetings.
 Be aware of post content in personal social media accounts.

-8. Network, Network, Network
+8. Network, network, network

 Don’t underestimate the value of networking.
 Network to learn your market niche.
 Find local chapters of professional organizations for graphic design, and for specific niches like illustration, web and user interface design, advertising, package design.
 Consider attending local Chamber of Commerce, Rotary or similar meetings.
 All of these can teach you about business and can lead to new work.